 An expert search like this involves employees simply entering a name and finding the appropriate person, including their profile and contact information.

-What is more interesting, however, is using filters to narrow down your search from a very large number of results to a few hits, who you then contact.
-In the example here, we filter first by location (Frankfurt), then by qualification (Linchpin) and finally by language skills until we find the detailed profile of a matching individual.
+What’s more interesting, however, is the ability to filter your search from a very large number of results to just a few relevant hits.
+In the example here, we filter first by location (Frankfurt), then by qualification (Linchpin), and finally by language skills until we find the detailed profile of a matching individual.

-An expert search like this can have lots of applications in your company:
+An expert search like this can have lots of applications in your company, including:

 - Finding a contact person for a special topic